Our partners

 We work with New Zealand and international companies and suppliers in a variety of ways.

-We contract supply of services and goods on a competitive basis and have established supplier panels in priority sectors to deliver activities ranging from installing solar energy systems to developing Pacific tourism markets.
+We contract supply of services and goods on a competitive basis to deliver activities ranging from installing solar energy systems to developing Pacific tourism markets.

 Find out about tendering for contracts